akazukin5151/koneko/README.md

 ## Installation (how?)
 See also: [manual installation](CONTRIBUTING.md#manual-installation)

-0. If you want to use the stable api, install [kitty](https://github.com/kovidgoyal/kitty) (Otherwise, you can use ueberzug with your current terminal, however note that it doesn't seem to work on macOS)
+0. If you want to use the stable api, install [kitty](https://github.com/kovidgoyal/kitty) (Otherwise, you can use ueberzug with your current terminal, however note that it work on macOS)
-    * If using ueberzug, run `pip install ueberzug` first
+    * If using ueberzug, follow the instructions [here](https://github.com/WhiteBlackGoose/ueberzug-latest)
 1. `pip install koneko` (or if you use [conda](CONTRIBUTING.md#conda-environment)...)
 2. Run `koneko`.
 It will open a pixiv login page in your default browser and quit.
 3. Login to pixiv on your browser.
 If prompted, open the `pixiv://` link with "koneko pixiv login handler".
 If successful you should see a notification saying "Login finished!".
 If not, make a bug report at https://github.com/akazukin5151/koneko/issues/